 When it comes to credit card rewards, you really can’t beat the amazing travel opportunities miles & points provide.
-And this year I was able to get over $500 reimbursed just because I paid with a credit card with the right travel insurance benefit.
+And in 2018 I was able to get over $500 reimbursed just because I paid with a credit card with the right travel insurance benefit.

 I’ll share how simple it was to make sure my trip was covered, and how you can do the same.